Astro Photography

 Soul Nebula (IC1848), monochrome color

 This significantly longer exposed image from the Soul Nebula reveals much more details than the shorter image taken with the one shot color camera is able to provide.
-The yellowish highlights are derived from the sulfur channel, so the colors are significantly different compared to a pure RGB image.

 The Ghost of Cassiopeia

 The faint object Ghost of Cassiopeia (IC59/IC63) is both an emission nebula (the glowing red Hydrogen) and a reflection nebula (the blue clouds illuminated by the star).
-This image was taken using a monochrome camera and lots of time.

 The Wizard Nebula